Uttara Museum of Contemporary Art: Contemporary Art

 My Salute is 8 feet long, three and a half feet high sculpture created with over one hundred thousand safety pins, stainless steel, and acrylic sheets.
 The artwork is a tribute to the helicopters that navigated fog, rain, and treacherous Himalayan terrain to airlift about 23,892 people.
-The choppers air-dropped 650 tonnes of relief material but didn’t always escape the disaster themselves.
+The choppers air-dropped 650 tonnes of relief material but did not always escape the disaster themselves.
 One Mi-17 aircraft crashed in bad weather, killing 20 people on board who were all rescuers.
 The helicopter was a symbol of hope during the Kedarnath tragedy.
 It speaks of human labour, struggle and continued existence.
 It took Surendra Pal Joshi about a year to create the helicopter in his Jaipur studio.
 Joshi visited Hindustan Aeronautics Limited in Bangalore to research how helicopter is manufactured and understand the process to create safety pins of different sizes for their use in the helicopter.